Cyace84/tip4/docs/usage/deployingCollection.md

 ### Collection Contract

 As mentioned earlier, the base collection contract also inherits from other parts of the standard collection contracts.
 The base collection contract must import them and feed their constructors.
-It also must manage the process of deploying the NFT contract as well.
+It also must manage the process of minting and burning the NFT contract as well.

 Additionally, some functions of the other collection contracts must be re-implemented and overwritten by the base collection.
 The contract code below will provide us with the expected functionality: